 Recommendations differ for hormone therapy.
-For FTM top surgery, hormone therapy is not a pre-requisite.
-Some FTM patients will undergo hormone therapy to alter voice, skin and hair patterns before choosing top surgery, while others are satisfied with top surgery alone.
+For FTM/N top surgery, hormone therapy is not a pre-requisite.
+Some FTM/N patients will undergo hormone therapy to alter voice, skin and hair patterns before choosing top surgery, while others are satisfied with top surgery alone.

 The care and management of a person transitioning their gender generally consists of therapy in three parts following a diagnosis of Gender Dysphoria:

 Both the mental and physical health establishment recognize that Gender Dysphoria presents in many ways so there are no fixed criteria for the order in which therapy is undertaken.
 Everyone, depending on age, social circumstances, emotional status, and–most importantly—degree of dissatisfaction with their current gender, is advised to follow a course of therapy tailored specifically for their situation.